 While in Kenya, Bob endlessly interviewed Kenyans, asking them, "How do we best help you?"
 Their input, and the sage advice of many, helped form the vision: to partner with Kenyans in mutuality and respect, supporting local men and women who proved themselves worthy of trust and willing to grow, passionate to affect their own community.
 That community was Tuwan, and those men and women were the leaders of Graceway Harvest Chapel.

-The learning curve of cross cultural mission was steep, with many obstacles and lessons to learn; but 15 years later, that partnership is deep and strong.
+The learning curve of cross cultural mission was steep, with many obstacles and lessons to learn; but 15 years later relationships formed then have remained strong.
 Berkshire Missions, Inc. was incorporated in 2006, and in 2007, its outreach arm, Africa Connect, was born.

 Jenelle (Herring) Armstrong enjoying the children at a feast held in their honor in 2006.

-Shown here in 2010, Graceway Harvest Chapel is home base for Graceway Academy preschool, a free preschool that serves desperate children in the area.
-These two ministries have had a profound impact on the poor community.
-Graceway is multi-tribal, desiring to rise above such differences that hinder the message of God's love and forgiveness.
+A simple mud church bordering the Tuwan Slum, Graceway Harvest Chapel was the original home base for Graceway Academy preschool, a free preschool that serves desperate children in the area.
+These two ministries have been recognized by local government officials to have had a profound impact on the poor community.